MintLabsDev/coin-flip-solana-example/README.md

 Implementing FEED PROTOCOL RANDOM NUMBER GENERATOR PROGRAM (FPRNG) to your program is very easy.
 You derive the needed accounts and pass into the instruction.
 And then in your program make a CPI to FPRNG.
-In these simple example program we will cover every step of the implamaentation.
+In these simple example program we will cover every step of the implementation.
 Lets say you want to build an on-chain coin flip game.
 First user chooses heads or tails and send this decision to your coinflip program.
 Your coin flip program calls FPRNG.